jjjjcccjjf/covid-test/README.md

 `https://covid-test-vert.vercel.app/api`

-You can immediately consume the API using the browser or API clients such as Postman.
+You can immediately consume the API using the `browser` or API clients such as `Postman`.

 ## 2.)
 Running on your development machine